OII Australia is a not-for-profit Public Benevolent Institution with a volunteer board and no paid staff.

 Morgan Carpenter – President

 Morgan Carpenter was elected to the role of President on 1 September 2013.
 Morgan migrated permanently to Australia in 2005 and has been active with OII Australia since 2009.
 A founding board member, Morgan was previously secretary.
 Morgan works as an analyst for an IT company; he has a social and economic policy research background, a Masters in IT from UTS, and graduate and postgraduate qualifications in planning and economic development.
 Morgan wrote our submissions to both Senate Inquiries on anti-discrimination legislation, and our several submissions to the Senate Inquiry on involuntary or coerced sterilisation.
 Morgan also participated in hearings on those Inquiries, and played a key role in discussions with government ministers and other politicians.
-Morgan is a member of the National LGBTI Health Alliance’s Intersex, Trans and Gender Diversity Working Group.
 Morgan participated in the first intersex side event at the UN Human Rights Council, and has been published by ABC’s The Drum , and The Guardian.

-A new board member, CeeCee is a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc., and the manager of an online community for XXY people.
-She is also currently helping to establish a new Australian organisation for parents, families and people with XXY.
+Appointed during 2014, CeeCee is a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc., and the manager of an online community for XXY people.
+She is also currently helping to establish a new Australian support structures for parents, families and people with XXY.

 Karin Gottschalk – Board Member

 Karin Gottschalk is an educator, filmmaker, journalist, photographer and writer, and was a founding member of OII Australia.
 Karin conceived, co-founded and was European Contributing Editor for a magazine on art, creativity and photography developed with the aim of changing Australian creative culture through storytelling in words and pictures.
 She volunteers for The Greens as the intersex member of their NSW LGBTI policy working group.